sparshsah/foggy-demo/demo/ml/musings.md

 I have to formalize this a bit more (chatbots push back on me here, which is why above I said "Bayesian-inspired" or "Bayesian-style" instead of "Bayesian"), but I feel there's a distinct kernel of Bayesian strategy that unifies both.

+## Federated Learning / Edge Inference

+A canonical approach when infrastructure limitations or privacy concerns prohibit you from sending full raw data to the driver node.

+Sidenote: I hate the usage of the term "inference" here to mean "getting an output from the model by running it on an unlabeled input datapoint in live setting".
+I'd prefer something like "evaluation" or "forward pass".
+But in ML, "model evaluation" is more commonly used to refer to the process of stress-testing and validating a model, and "forward pass" is a very NN-specific term.
+So I go along with it and use "inference", even though statisticians were here first and already established the term "inference" to mean "reasoning about the ground-truth value of a parameter in the presence of uncertainty".

 # Infusing the Machine with Human Intuition

 I see two big ways to infuse machines with human intuition: